ptavaresh/interview_improving/README.md

 API created in Django which interacts with two endpoints (see below), search endpoint will take one numeric value that will be compared with a list of values stored in Django-ORM Class using model serializer an view, otherwise the search endpoint is a custom endpoint created to just call the amount values stored in sqlite DB and does the calculations.

+**NOTE**
+Please click on endpoints links available in this document when you run the local API.

 ## endpoints
  http://localhost:8000/search/ [POST]
  - This search endpoint take as request a json object with a amount as key and a number as value.